Call us today: (800) 716-7608

 Step 1: Visit the FreightCenter website: Go to freightcenter.com and create an account if you haven’t already.

 Enter your shipment details: Enter the details of your shipment, including the weight, dimensions, origin, and destination.
-You can also specify any special requirements, such as liftgate service or inside delivery.
+You can also specify special requirements, such as liftgate service or inside delivery.

 Step 3: Book your shipment: Once you’ve selected a carrier, you can book your shipment and arrange for pickup and delivery.